JuliaCJK/CJKFrequencies.jl/README.md

-# ChineseCharacterFrequencies.jl
+# CJKFrequencies.jl
-A Julia package that provides some convenience functions for working with character frequencies of Chinese language corpora.
+A Julia package that provides some convenience functions for working with character/term frequencies of CJK language corpora (currently only implemented for specific Chinese frequency datasets).

-WIP: will be completed when I get on winter break